SAP/spartacus-docs/_pages/dev/features/export-from-cart.md

 }
 ```

+The following is a description of the settings:

-- `additionalColumns` - is optional array where additional columns to export can be specified.
-By default exported file contains **name** and **price** values as additional columns.
-More details about this property can be found [here](#additional-columns).
+- `additionalColumns` is an optional array that allows you to define additional columns to include in the exported file.
+By default, the exported file contains additional `name` and `price` columns.
+For more information, see [Additional Columns](#additional-columns).

-- `messageEnabled` - flag used to determine if global message informing about download starting proccess should be visible to customer.
+- `messageEnabled` is a flag that determines if customers see a global message informing them about the start of the download process.

-- `downloadDelay` - property dedicated to delay download starting process, mainly created to not spam customer by displaying global message and download pop-up same time.
+- `downloadDelay` is a property that is dedicated to delaying the start of the download process.
+The main purpose of this property is avoid spamming customers by displaying the global message and the download pop-up at the same time.

-- `fileOptions` - metadata for exported file.
-For more information please look into `export-file-options.ts` file.
+- `fileOptions` is metadata for the exported file.
+For more information about the available options, see the `export-file-options.ts` file in the Spartacus source code.

-- `maxEntries` - determines entries limit in exported CSV file.
+- `maxEntries` determines the maximum number of entries that can be included in the exported CSV file.

-### Additional columns
+### Additional Columns

-`additionalColumns` is an array of `ExportColumn` elements.
-Allows customer to specify which columns besides code and quantity can be exported to CSV file.

-`ExportColumn` model consists of two properties:
+By default, the exported CSV file contains product code and quantity columns.
+You can add `ExportColumn` elements to the `additionalColumns` to define which additional columns you want to include in the exported CSV file.

+The following is an example of the `ExportColumn` model:

 ```ts
 export interface ExportColumn {